 Property management comes in several forms.
 You may be handling it yourself, engaging a property management firm, or actually hiring a property manager.
 Each is handled differently from a tax standpoint.
 Property management fees generally range from 7 – 20% of the gross monthly rental income depending on the type of property.

 Whether you can deduct any of your personal management depends on how you’ve structured your business.
 If your properties are owned by you personally (a sole proprietorship) it’s tricky to deduct the cost of your own management.
 However, it can be done, and the more you can substantiate your active management, the more likely you’ll be able to demonstrate your active engagement.

 If you have an entity like an LLC or corporation, there may be the possibility of the company employing you as a property manager which means your salary will be a deductible expense.
 In that case, you can deduct property management software for things like marketing your property and tenant screening.

 Tax Deductions If You Engage a Property Management Firm

-Fees that you pay to a property management firm for their services is deductible.
+Fees that you pay to a property management firm for their services are deductible.
 Be aware, though, that things like commissions for tenant placement should be noted as marketing and not management.

-Tax Deductions for Rental Property If You Hire a Property Manager
+Tax Deductions If You Hire a Property Manager